Active-Absorbing Phase Transitions in the Parallel Minority Game: Introduction

 \section{Introduction}

 Competitive multi-agent systems often exhibit emergent macroscopic behavior that is qualitatively different from individual decision rules.
 The Minority Game (MG) framework, introduced by Challet and Zhang~ \cite{challet1997}, provides a minimal model of such competition: agents make binary choices and the minority side wins.
 The original MG and its variants, including the local MG where agents interact with a subset of the population, have been extensively studied for their phase transitions and collective behaviors~\cite{challet2001local}.
 In particular, the Local Minority Game introduced by Moelbert and De Los Rios considers agents placed on a lattice interacting with their nearest neighbors, leading to spatial correlations and an annealed disorder that differs from the quenched disorder of the original MG~\cite{moelbert2002local}.
 MG variants have been used to model financial markets, resource allocation, and collective dynamics in complex adaptive systems~\cite{challet1999,chakraborti2015}.
 The Parallel Minority Game (PMG), as detailed in recent extensions~\cite{biswas2021,vemula2025,pmg_vac}, generalizes the MG to scenarios with \(D > 2\) sites, where each agent is restricted to switching between only two fixed choices among the \(D\) available sites.
+The objective for the players remains the same viz., to be in the minority among the two available choices to them.
+But with $D>2$, each site can now contain agents having their alternate choice distributed among the various other sites.
 This overlap in choices creates coupled, parallel instances of the MG, introducing non-conserved population dynamics and heightened competition due to shared resources across agent groups.

 The synchronous (parallel) update in PMG introduces non-equilibrium dynamics, including absorbing states where the system freezes and activity ceases.
-Absorbing-state transitions are central to non-equilibrium statistical mechanics; directed percolation (DP) is the paradigmatic universality class for such transitions under broad conditions (see Henkel et al.~\cite{henkel2008} and Hinrichsen~\cite{henkel2000}).
-The DP class applies to systems with a unique absorbing state, short-range interactions, no additional conservation laws, and Markovian dynamics~\cite{odor2004}.
+Absorbing-state transitions are central to non-equilibrium statistical mechanics; showing robust universality under broad conditions \cite{henkel2008,henkel2000,odor2004}. (see Henkel et al.~\cite{henkel2008} and Hinrichsen~\cite{henkel2000}).
 In PMG, the frozen state, where no agents switch due to balanced populations, serves as the absorbing state, with global interactions approximating mean-field behavior.